-A typical GPStamper photo includes subject description, coordinates, date/time and author information, but could also include the location description, image direction, elevation, or other metadata.
+A typical GPStamper photo includes subject description, coordinates, date/time and author information, but could also include the location description (automatically generated), image direction, elevation, or other metadata.

 GPStamper's simple workflow

 Select a geotagged file or folder via drag-and-drop (or select a folder via the main menu) and then select a stamping option from the main menu.
-If desired, include a subject description and copyright notice.
+If desired, first enter a subject description and copyright notice.

 To enter a unique description for each photo in a folder...